sekerniv/starter_web_project_nodejs/README.md

    initialized automatically.
 4. Use the `/increment` endpoint to increase a shared counter stored in Firestore.
 Each call returns the updated value as plain text.

+## Development in Codespaces

+A `.devcontainer` configuration automates installation of dependencies when the codespace is created.
+A Git `post-merge` hook also runs `npm install` after you pull new changes to keep dependencies up to date.